2009–10 Tottenham Hotspur F.C. season: Month summary

 Tottenham began the month with FA Cup duty, on 2 January, with a third-round tie against Peterborough United at White Hart Lane.
 Spurs strolled to a 4–0 win, courtesy of a brace from Niko Kranjčar, Jermain Defoe and a late Robbie Keane penalty.
 A fortnight later, Spurs played their first league game of 2010, facing Hull City at home.
-The match ended 0–0, with Hull goalkeeper Boaz Myhill earning plaudits for an inspired performance.
+The match ended 0–0, with Hull goalkeeper Boaz Myhill earning plaudits for an inspiring performance.

 On 20 January, Tottenham travelled to Anfield to face Liverpool.
 Spurs succumbed to a 2–0 defeat, with Dutch striker Dirk Kuyt scoring both goals, an early long-range effort and a late penalty.
 Three days later, Tottenham returned to the F.A.
 Cup to face Leeds United in the fourth round at White Hart Lane.
 Tottenham took the lead before half-time through a poached effort from Peter Crouch before Leeds equalised through Jermaine Beckford, who scrambled in a corner.
-Tottenham re-took the lead thanks to a Roman Pavlyuchenko finish, his first goal since August, and held the scoreline until in the final moments.
+Tottenham re-took the lead thanks to a Roman Pavlyuchenko finish, his first goal since August, and held the score line until the final moments.
 Michael Dawson was adjudged to have fouled Beckford in the penalty area and a penalty was duly awarded.
 Beckford converted the penalty six minutes into injury time to earn Leeds a replay.

 Three days later, Spurs encountered Fulham in a home fixture.
 Tottenham scored early with Peter Crouch scoring a close-range finish before David Bentley settled the comfortable match with a free-kick goal with the help of a deflection.
 Tottenham concluded the month with a trip to Birmingham City.
-In an even game.
-Spurs took the lead deep into the second half through Jermain Defoe, before Liam Ridgewell scored a last-gasp header to equalise the game and end Tottenham's month with a draw.
+In an even game, Spurs took the lead deep into the second half through Jermain Defoe, before Liam Ridgewell scored a last-gasp header to equalise the game and end Tottenham's month with a draw.